cerner/fhir.cerner.com/content/authorization.md

 - online_access: Allows an application to obtain tokens via a "refresh" process while the authenticated user has an active session present at the device.
-- offline_access: Allows an application to continue to obtain tokens on behalf of the authenticated via a "refresh" process user until explicitly revoked by the user, an administrator, or your application.
+- offline_access: Allows an application to continue to obtain tokens on behalf of the authenticated via a "refresh" process until explicitly revoked by the user, an administrator, or your application.
+Further, offline_acces will be revoked automatically if access is unused for more than three months.

 Further information on the usage of these special scopes are further detailed below.